Alluxio/alluxio/fuse/README.md

   (2.8.3 has been reported to also work - with some warnings)

 ## Building
-tachyon-fuse is automatically built with tachyon when the `fuse` maven profile is active.
+tachyon-fuse is automatically built with tachyon when the `buildFuse` maven profile is active.
 This profile is automatically activated when maven detects a JDK 8 or newer.

 For compatibility, binary tachyon distributions may ship without tachyon-fuse support.
 Please,